bitslab/cdf/docs/markdown/types.md

   * `div`: A semantic-less container for text or other block level elements in the document.
-  * `p`: A container element intended to contain only text and images, and not other structrual content.
+  * `p`: A container element intended to contain only text and images, and not other structural content.
   * `article`: A container meant to indicate that all the content and structure within relates to a single topic, concept or sub-document.
-  * `header`: A container intended to store meta / annotating information about an acompaning `article`, such as a title, author, etc.
+  * `header`: A container intended to store meta / annotating information about an accompanying `article`, such as a title, author, etc.
-  * `footer`: A container intended to store other semantically relevant information relating to an accompaning `article`.
+  * `footer`: A container intended to store other semantically relevant information relating to an accompanying `article`.
 Often contains things like page numbers, copyright information, etc.
   * `h{1,6}`: Container for content headers.
-Note that while headers imply a hiearchy of information, they are not nested, they are arbitrarly located in the document.
+Note that while headers imply a hierarchy of information, they are not nested, they are arbitrary located in the document.
   * `aside`: A container intended to some content aside from the content it is placed in, such as a sidebar.